akondrahman/akondrahman.github.io/_pages/about.md

 News
 ======
+- Apr 07, 2026: Our paper on an execution-based benchmark for Ansible-based IT automation tasks got accepted to ACL Findings.
+Congratulations to Sibat!
 - Jan 27, 2026: Yue's first PhD work got accepted at TSE.
 Congratulations to Yue!
 - Jan 08, 2026: Our collaborative paper on policy as code at MSR got accepted.
 - Dec 01, 2025: Our collaborative paper on container orchestration at NSDI got accepted.
+Congrats to Tyler!
 - Sep 20, 2025: I was awarded the `Research Excellence Award` by the College of Engineering at Auburn University.
 - June 22, 2025: I appeared on [WTVM](https://www.wtvm.com/2025/06/20/aflac-confirms-customers-data-breached-cyberattack/) to talk about the recent hack on Aflac.
-- May 05, 2025: I presented at the Concordia University as an invited speaker.
 - May 03, 2025: I presented a keynote at the `Software Vulnerability Management (SVM) Workshop`, co-located with  ICSE 2025.
-- April 08, 2025: Anita successfully defended his M.Sc. thesis!
-Congratulations Anita!!
 - April 04, 2025: Ayush successfully defended his M.Sc. thesis!
-Congratulations Ayush!!
+Congratulations Ayush!
 - April 03, 2025: Congratulations to my PhD student Pemsith on winning the CSSE Best Poster Award!
 - April 01, 2025: My PhD student, Shamim's paper on Kubernetes security got accepted at FSE 2025!
 Congratulations Shamim!!
 - December 01, 2024: My PhD student, Yue's paper on Julia security got accepted at Empirical Software Engineering Journal (EMSE)!
 Congratulations Yue!!